frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

 }
 ```

-The SVG images are size agnostical but this setting is needed to generate corresponding PNG icons and CSS for them.
+The SVG images are size agnostic but this setting is needed to generate corresponding PNG icons and CSS for them.

 This is how you can make several versions of the same icon: